mattbford/Log-File-System/readme.txt

     very efficient.

 The tests currently don't work.
 CreateFile is not adding the file data to the disk for some reason.
 However if the test code is copied into file.c's main it works correctly.
+Bascially test1 test create and read including subdirectories as well as the deletion of an empty directory.
+Test2 tests create, read, write, and deletion.
+I have no clue why this is happening and due to time constraints I am unable to investigate further.